-This chapter outlines how the data presented in this strategy formulates revised Strategic Priorities, encapsulating the aspiration of Adult Social Cares goal of maintaining people's independence living in their own homes and raising their horizons and how the strategy supports the priorities in the Adults Social Care and Health Strategy 'Your Life, your well-being' and Kent County Council's Strategic Statement.
-The diagram illustrates how the priorities all relate and support Kent County Council's overall direction when setting this Strategy's priorities to ensure delivery to the Council's overall strategy:
+This chapter outlines how the data presented in this strategy formulates revised Strategic Priorities, encapsulating the aspiration of Adult Social Care's goal of maintaining people's independence living in their own homes and raising their horizons and how the strategy supports the priorities in the Adults Social Care and Health Strategy 'Your Life, your well-being' and Kent County Council's Strategic Statement.
+The diagram illustrates how the priorities all relate and support Kent County Council's overall direction.